Mjanuary/k6-camis-stress-testing/readme.md

 ### K6 stress testing

-make sure you have k6 installes on your computer https://k6.io/docs/get-started/installation/
+make sure you have k6 installed on your computer https://k6.io/docs/get-started/installation/

 ---